pytorch/tutorials/prototype_source/pt2e_quant_ptq_static_x86_inductor.rst

 1. Capture FX Graph
 ---------------------

-We will start by doing the necessary imports, capturing the FX Graph from the eager module.
+We will start by performing the necessary imports, capturing the FX Graph from the eager module.

 ::